jporeilly/K8s/Labs/09 Production/01 Requests & Limits/resources.md

 * The memory request total for all Containers must not exceed 1 GiB.
 * The memory limit total for all Containers must not exceed 2 GiB.
 * The CPU request total for all Containers must not exceed 1 cpu.
-* The CPU limit total for all Containers must not exceed 2 cpu.d
+* The CPU limit total for all Containers must not exceed 2 cpu.

 get Pod details:
 ```